Becoming a Therapy Dog Team

 Our teams must visit on a six-foot or shorter leather or fabric leash unless they have successfully passed our off-leash endorsement exam.
 Teams who are off-leash certified may visit off leash in circumstances where that is a safe choice for the dog and those being visited.
 This certification is only available to experienced teams who have made an application to the Board for approval.

-We welcome mental health providers and other health care professionals, but we cannot insure you for using your dog as part of your professional, paid work.
+We welcome all types of practitioners and health care professionals, but we cannot insure you for using your dog as part of your professional, paid work.
 Our insurance covers volunteer visiting only.
-If you are a professional provider wishing to use your dog as part of your practice, we encourage you to check with your professional insurer.
+If you are a professional provider wishing to use your dog as part of your practice, we do have a connection to an insurance provider who will cover professional visits and we can provide you with that information.
+We also encourage you to check with your professional insurer.
 A Project Canine certification might help you negotiate insurance coverage through your business insurance.

 We offer puppy certifications for experienced handlers with puppies between 5 and 12 months as well as for breeders and puppy raisers.
 See our Puppies page for more information.